-On the long table in the centre of the room was, first, a large glass bowl of lemonade,-and remember, in those early days, that was a luxury,-an abundance of such fruit as was in season, and a good supply of nuts and popcorn.
+On the long table in the centre of the room was, first, a large glass bowl of lemonade, and remember, in those early days, that was a luxury,-an abundance of such fruit as was in season, and a good supply of nuts and popcorn.
 Now all were ready for fun.
-On the large stone hearth some cracked nuts, others popped corn over the large bed of wood coals, some of which was ground in a hand mill, and served, in saucers, with rich cream to those who preferred, while the lemonade stood ready for all who wished.
+On the some of which was ground in a hand-mill, and | Now!

+served, in saucers, with rich cream to those who preferred, while the lemonade stood ready for all who wished.